Benzodiazepines and Z-Drugs

 Benzodiazepines and Z-drugs are cheap, so this is not a cost cutting exercise.
 The Eston surgery is helping people stop taking them to gain a better quality of life and identify and treat the real underlying problems.

-We will be continiously reviewing and reducing Benzodiazepine prescribing in our patients .
-It will involve a prescribing strategy and education programme for patients; we will look at recommended dose reductions from each of the drugs and also invites patients to discuss withdrawal here at the surgery.
+We will be continiously reviewing and reducing Benzodiazepine and high strength opiates prescribing in our patients .
+It will involve a de-prescribing strategy and education programme for patients; we will look at recommended dose reductions from each of the drugs and also invites patients to discuss withdrawal here at the surgery.

 Patients who are unable or unwilling to reduce drug dosage via a managed withdrawal scheme (or who use more than one drug of abuse, or who are dependent on alcohol) will be referred to the substance misuse service.